-The shadow Secretary of State for Health has highlighted that £56 million has been paid to consultants.
+The shadow Secretary of State for Health, my hon.
+Friend the Member for Leicester South (Jonathan Ashworth) has highlighted the fact that £56 million has been paid to consultants.
 I think now is a good time to publish the Cygnus report, so that we know whether public money has been spent in the right way.

 I thank the Leader of the House for announcing that the Backbench Business Committee has a Black History Month debate next Tuesday.
 My hon.
 Friend the Member for Norwich South (Clive Lewis) is co-ordinating an appeal for Memorial 2007, to remember the victims of the transatlantic slave trade and slavery.
 The Government have provided money for other memorials.
 Will the Leader of the House have a word with the relevant Minister so that in their response to the debate next Tuesday, they can announce that they are also going to put some money into the memorial to enslaved Africans?

 Finally, Remembrance Sunday is in three weeks’ time.
 May we have an urgent statement on the organisational advice and guidance for local authorities for what will happen on that day?